Shubhamdutta2000/Github-User-Bot/README.md

-# Github Workaround Bot
+# Github Bot

-> Made this project to login to github, create a repository and clone other's repository by using this bot
+> With this project user can login to github, create a new repository and clone other's repository by providing all credentials.

 ## How to use